June 6-8, 2022 | St. Louis, Missouri

-In light of the continuing public health situation with COVID-19, the Corn Utilization and Technology Conference (CUTC) will be postponed until June 6-8, 2022.
+In light of the continuing public health situation with COVID-19, the Corn Utilization and Technology Conference (CUTC) is be postponed until June 6-8, 2022.

-The good news is that you do not have to wait until next year to join us for a special virtual CUTC session on May 13, 2021, 10 a.m.
-CT, “Funding for Research, Development and Commercialization”.
-This will be a FREE event, featuring panelists that can speak to a wide range of funding opportunities and mechanisms.
-See speakers below.
+The good news is that you do not have to wait until next year to join us for a special virtual CUTC session.
+ICYMI, the May 13, 2021, 90-minute panel discussion, “Funding for Research, Development and Commercialization” was recorded, and available below.
+The session featured panelists who speak to a wide range of funding opportunities and mechanisms.
+See their bios below.

 USDA National Institute for Food and Agriculture Acting Deputy Director, Institute for Bioenergy, Climate and Environment

 Dr. Timothy Conner is the Acting Deputy Director for the Institute of Bioenergy, Climate and Environment and the Institute of Food Safety and Nutrition within USDA’s National Institute of Food and Agriculture (NIFA).
 He also has NIFA oversight of the Center for International Programs, the USDA Small Business Innovation Research program and the AFRI-Sustainable Agricultural Systems program.
 He received a Bachelor of Science degree from the University of Central Arkansas, a Master of Science degree from the University of Kentucky, and the Ph.D. degree in Genetics from the University of Minnesota.
 In 1987, he became a NIH Postdoctoral Research Fellow at the University of Georgia.
 In 1990, Conner joined the Monsanto Company as a Senior Research Biologist and was Visiting Scientist at Rockefeller University’s Lab of Plant Molecular Biology.
 Conner’s earlier contributions at Monsanto included program director leadership in two organizations: Biotechnology, and Genomics, where he...Learn More